Morgan Jones, MA, LCSW

 I believe that in life there are many types of adversity but with the correct tools we can overcome these trials.
 Within the natural world, the willow tree demonstrates resilience via its flexibility and it is often the last tree left standing in high winds.
 An oak tree loses its leaves in the harsh winter, but its roots go deeper into the ground to survive and when spring comes it flourishes.
 The Navy SEALS have a “Forty Percent Rule.”
 This refers to when you hit a point of stress or exhaustion beyond which you think you cannot go.
 The SEALS say that when your mind is telling

 I was brought up in a Christian home and embraced Christianity at a young age.
 I was baptized in middle school and engaged in youth group throughout high school.
-I worked as a volunteer at Catalyst through Traders Point Christian Church, and have been actively engaged in various types of other volunteer work including greeting, serving coffee, and the special needs prom.
-I live near my family in Lebanon, Indiana and work full time for Aspire Behavioral Health in the Zionsville school system (8 schools).
+I worked as a volunteer at Catalyst through Traders Point Christian Church, and have been actively engaged in various types of other volunteer work including greeting, serving coffee, Wheeler Mission Women’s and Men’s Shelter, and the special needs prom.
+I am married, expecting a child in August 2020, and live in the Traders Point area.
 I engage in CrossFit, marathons, rock climbing, hiking, road trips, and do the Hilly Hundred cycling event yearly.

 Individual: Women’s issues, Depression/Anxiety, Domestic Violence, Trauma/Sexual Abuse, Personal Boundaries, Grief and Loss, Family of Origin issues, Child and adolescent behavioral problems, School-related problems.